By VIN Community Contributors

 John Daugherty DVM

-A radiograph, commonly called an x-ray, is a black and white two-dimensional image of the interior of a body.
+A radiograph, commonly called an x-ray, is a black and white two-dimensional image of part of the interior of a body.
 An image is generated by passing radiation through a particular structure or area, such as the chest or a limb, and the image is then captured.
 The traditional way of recording the image is on specific x-ray film that senses how much radiation passes through the structure and reaches the film, much like photographic film captures light.
 The denser a tissue is (such as bone), the whiter the image is on the film.
 Less dense structures, such as air in the lungs, allow almost all of the x-ray energy to pass through to the film, turning that area black.

 There is a subcategory of x-ray studies that use contrast dyes that show up on radiographs to highlight certain structures.
 The most familiar of these is the barium series, in which either a liquid or a paste containing barium is given orally or by enema to a patient to highlight a part of the gastrointestinal (GI) tract.
-Because some objects do not show up on radiographs (things like plastic, cloth, toys, rubber, etc.), barium can help diagnose obstructions or blockages.
+Because some objects do not show up on radiographs (such as plastic, cloth, toys, rubber, etc.), barium can help diagnose obstructions or blockages.
 Barium shows as bright white on radiographs, so if it reaches a certain point in the GI tract and stops abruptly, we can infer that there is something blocking its progress.
 Sometimes we can also see a foreign object outlined by the barium trying to get around it.

 Another example of a contrast study is the intravenous pyelogram (IVP) in which a dye is injected intravenously.
 This dye is filtered from the blood by the kidneys and excreted through the urinary tract, so a series of images is taken to show its progress through the kidneys and into the ureters and bladder.
-This can be helpful to demonstrate structural kidney diseases, ureters that are abnormally large or do not enter the bladder in the correct place, and for certain bladder diseases.
+This progress can be helpful to demonstrate structural kidney diseases, ureters that are abnormally large or don’t enter the bladder in the correct place, and for certain bladder diseases.

 Ultrasound can “see” some things that can’t be visualized on radiographs.
 For example, if the abdomen is filled with fluid, the organs can’t be distinguished on traditional x-rays because fluid and tissue have the same density.
 However, they appear quite different from each other on an ultrasound image, so we can see through the fluid.
 It is also useful, for the same reason, for seeing inside an organ such as the heart or liver.